apache/allura/Allura/docs/development/testing.rst

 .. code-block:: python

-    from pylons import tmpl_context as c
+    from tg import tmpl_context as c

     from alluratest.controller import setup_unit_test
     from allura.lib import helpers a h